jackkearns8/investing_tools/README.txt

 python vertical_call_spread_sim.py [time to expiry in minutes] [implied volatility] [current underlying stock price] [nearer ITM option price] [farther OTM option price] [nearer price premium] [further price premium]

-Note: For SPX, implied volatility is the current VIX price
+Note: Implied Vol is the implied volatility of the underlying.
+For SPX, this is the VIX

 ## Known bugs and issues